INSIDE A SUICIDAL MINDMar 04, 2022

 In my book ‘The Orange Hue’, I open up about my own experiences with suicidal thoughts.
-However, in the last few weeks, I’ve experienced the most horrific and numbing thoughts.
-Thoughts that literally make me feel sick in the pit of my stomach.
-Thoughts that I so desperately want to replace with anything else less harrowing.
-It’s felt as though a cloud has been following me wherever I go.
+However, in September 2019, over a two week period, I spiraled into a horrifically dark place in my mind.
+I battled thoughts that literally make me feel sick in the pit of my stomach.
+Thoughts that I so desperately wanted to replace with anything less harrowing.
+It’s felt as though a cloud has been following me.
 No hope in sight.
 No reprieve.
 No relief and no answers.

-Reading news reports of those who have committed suicide, including people we look up to and admire like the incredible designer Kate Spade, Celebrity Chef and TV Personality Anthony Bourdain and very recently Pastor Jarrid Wilson, can send you into a spin with the mind blurting out thoughts like “If THEY have quit, what hope do I have?”
+Reading news reports of those who have committed suicide can send you into a spin with the mind blurting out thoughts like “If THEY have quit, what hope do I have?”

-My husband has been extremely concerned about my wellbeing and said the following words to me a few days ago that struck a chord.
+My husband was extremely concerned about my well-being and after the two week spiral, said the following words to me that struck a chord.
 “Maybe you are going through this to help someone else.”

 I knew it to be true the instant he said it.
 I’ve dedicated my life to coaching and speaking into the lives of others.
 My focus has always been outward.
 Yet here I am, wallowing in despair, with no justifiable reason to end my life.

-Sure, the last few years have brought with it it’s own share of trauma.
+Sure, I’ve experienced seasons that have brought with it it’s own share of trauma.
 However, my family is still intact, I have a beautiful roof over my head and two delightful pets who have joined our dwelling.
 I have food on the table and clothes on my back.
 I have a church community whom I love, I have joy, laughter and absolutely no reason to throw it all away.

-Since my husband’s question, the cloud has slowly lifted and I have clarity at last.
+Since my husband’s statement, the cloud slowly lifted and I regained clarity at last.
 I must now share with you what I have learned.
-My prayer is that this not only helps those of you who are suicidal, but loved ones who want to be better equipped to understand the mind of one who is suicidal.
+My prayer is that this not only helps those of you who are suicidal, but those of you who are loved ones who want to be better equipped to understand the mind of one who is suicidal.